-Contractors will agree health and safety practices with the headteacher before starting work.
+Contractors will agree health and safety practices with the Headteacher/Head of Alternative Provision before starting work.
 Before work begins the contractor will provide evidence that they have completed an adequate risk assessment of all their planned work.

 4. Site security